Running in Rhondda Cynon Taf, Birmingham, Middlesbrough, Sheffield and Stockton-on-Tees

-There is something for everyone – no matter what level of fitness – from walking or football to cycling, healthy cooking to reminiscing sessions, the gym, outings, table tennis and so much more.
+These weekly sports and social activities for men aged 50 and over are run by our friendly band of volunteers.
+There’s something for everyone – no matter what level of fitness – from walking football to healthy cooking classes, reminiscence sessions and much more.

 “ I never thought I would play football again, the game I love and have played all my life; I’m back into it again”, Sporting Chance Participant

-It is easy to get involved; just give us a call or drop us an email and come along and see what we do.
-Our great band of volunteers are always welcoming to new men on the project.
-Some of our participants attend one session a week, others four or five!
+It is easy to get involved; just give us a call or drop us an email and come along and see what’s on offer.
+If you’re feeling unsure, our friendly band of volunteers will make sure you’re given a warm welcome!

 Volunteering Matters is this week’s players of People’s Postcode Lottery Charity of the Week.
 We feature on their website here.
 Every year thanks to support from players of People’s Postcode Lottery, tens of thousands of vulnerable and disadvantaged people in communities across England, Scotland and Wales benefit from the support of Volunteering Matters.
 Our partnership … Continued

 It's official!
 Hundreds of men, aged over 50, taking part in Volunteering Matters' Sporting Chance projects have enhanced well-being and have reduced their dependency on local medical services.
 By getting out and 'making mates' they are fighting fit.